Improving quality of life for people with epilepsy

 Key Activities in Corporate Innovation

-Med Tech, Diagnostics, Imaging
+Med Tech, Digital Health, AI and remote patient monitoring, Diagnostics, Imaging

 Key Activities in Business Creation